mitaiethics/mitaiethics.github.io/info.md

 ## Join the discussion

+We welcome and encourage all members of the MIT community.
+Questions of AI ethics span engineering, humanities, business, and the sciences, so the more perspectives and thoughtful participants, the better!

-If you are interested in joining the dicussion, please join our [mailing list](https://groups.mit.edu/webmoira/list/ai-ethics) for the latest information.
-If you have articles or papers you would like to discuss, please contact the [organizing team](mailto:ai-ethics-admin@mit.edu).
+If you are interested in joining the dicussion, please add yourself to our [mailing list](https://groups.mit.edu/webmoira/list/ai-ethics) for the latest information.
+If you have articles or papers you would like to discuss, please contact the [organizing team](https://mitaiethics.github.io/organizers).